AdamB64/AdamB64/README.md

 - **Web Development (HTML, CSS, JavaScript and node):** Built a real-time chat website using Node.js and MongoDB, allowing users to create separate private chatrooms.<br>

-- **React Native and jQuery:** I have made some things in mobile app development, focusing on navigation, registration, and login fields.
+- **React Native and jQuery:** I have made some things in mobile app development, focusing on navigation, registration, and login fields but just the front-end for them.

 <ins>All these are in my repos as public archives since I'll probably not come back to them again.</ins>